 Joe strives to bring a personalized approach to client matters.
 He also works with clients to assess potential disputes and business strategy, and to identify their options.
 He regularly works with clients outside the United States, including Europe, Latin America and Asia, and has established relationships with counsel, diplomats and government representatives throughout the world.

-Joe serves on the executive committee, as Revenue Officer, for the American Bar Association’s Section of International Law.
+Joe serves as the vice chair of the ABA Section of International Law, which has approximately 17,000 members from over 100 countries worldwide, and is primarily responsible for coordinating the work of the section’s 62 committees.
 He has contributed to ABA policy and comparative work on multiple legal and policy issues.
 He served for several years on the board of the Italy America Chamber of Commerce Southeast, Inc., a member of the Italian government’s Assocamerestero network.
 He is a member of the International Advisory Committee of the Beacon Council, the economic development agency for Miami-Dade County, Florida.
 He frequently speaks on matters relating to international dispute resolution.

 In recent years, Joe has been working with Florida charter schools.
 As that sector has experienced explosive growth, Joe has dealt with the cutting edge issues presented by sponsors, state and federal departments of education, as well as other regulators.
 This practice includes dealing with sponsors in connection with charters, local and state rule making, dispute resolution, legal reform and strategic planning for growth oriented schools.